arpit456jain/Amazing-Js-Projects/Typer/README.md

 # Typer

-## A simple typing game which can help to increase the typing speed.
+## A simple typing game which is very interesting and can help to increase the typing speed.

 * Characters can be case sensitive or insensitive.
 * Wrong characters will decrease your score.